benjaminparry/benjamin.parry.is/source/collecting/thoughts/2024-05-16-research-thing-global-accessibility-awareness-day-meetup.md

 ---
 title: "Research Thing Global Accessibility Awareness Day"
 date: '2024-05-16'
-eleventyComputed:
-  posse: |
-     A superb couple of insightful and practical lunchtime talks from Gabe Fender from Thoughtworks and Emma Dyer from Alzheimer's Society.
+posse: A superb couple of insightful and practical lunchtime talks from Gabe Fender from Thoughtworks and Emma Dyer from Alzheimer's Society.
 I’m a big fan of these midday brain-food sessions. #globalaccessibilityawarenessday
 tags:
   - 'Research'
   - 'Accessibility'